Spearfish boys fall to Huron

 The Tigers led 46-40 in the third quarter before Spearfish forged a 46-46 tie.
 Huron led 52-48 in the final minute, but the Spartans scored four straight points to tie matters at 52.

-Ryan Heinert netted 20 points for Spearfish, now 3-5.
+Ryan Heinert netted 20 points for Spearfish.
 His efforts included four 3-point field goals.
 Teammate Seth Hamilton finished with 14 points.

 (0) comments